Dheeraj Dhoopar: Career

 In 2019, he also hosted Dance India Dance 7 but later quit.

 In 2020, Dhoopar portrayed a cameo role of Cheel Akesh and Shakura respectively, opposite Hina Khan in Naagin 5.

-In June 2022, Dhoopar quitted Kundali to take a paternity break for his pregnant wife Vinny Arora.
+In June 2022, Dhoopar quitted Kundali to take a paternity break.
 In July 2022, Dhoopar announced that he is participating in Jhalak Dikhhla Jaa 10 but walked out of the show in Week 4 owing to health and personal issues.
-From 2022 to 2023, he signed Colors TV's Sherdil Shergill opposite Surbhi Chandna as Rajkumar Yadav.
+From September 2022 to February 2023, he was seen in Colors TV's Sherdil Shergill as Rajkumar Yadav opposite Surbhi Chandna.

+From September 2023 to December 2023, he portrayed Raghav, a grey character, in Star Bharat's Saubhagyavati Bhava: * Niyam Aur Shartein Laagu alongside Karanvir Bohra and Amandeep Sidhu.

+From February 2024 to December 2024, he was seen in Rabb Se Hai Dua portraying the role of Subhaan Siddiqui opposite Yesha Rughani.

 Media

 Dhoopar was ranked in The Times Most Desirable Men On TV at No. 12 in 2019, at No. 9 in 2020.

 Dhoopar was ranked in The Times Most Desirable Men at No. 47 in 2019, at No. 45 in 2020.